General Education Program

 - to help students understand the values inherent in their culture and to be aware of other cultural traditions, values, and beliefs.

-In fulfilling these general purposes, the program seeks to prepare students to be lifelong learners with the intellectual and emotional skills--the adaptability--to tackle the great changes they will undoubtedly experience during their adult lives; and to recognize the connectedness of human life and develop a sense of how humanity's diverse pursuits relate to one another.
+In fulfilling these general purposes, the program seeks to prepare students to be lifelong learners with the intellectual and emotional skills–the adaptability–to tackle the great changes they will undoubtedly experience during their adult lives; and to recognize the connectedness of human life and develop a sense of how humanity’s diverse pursuits relate to one another.
+Links to the UCA Core and the report of the General Education Task Force can be found at:

 University College offers many of these courses, specially tailored to the unique academic needs of its students.
-Some of the courses we have recently offered are:
+Some of the courses we have offered in the past are:

 - ENGL 2380 – Introduction to Poetry: Exposes the student to the development, forms, and techniques of poetry.
 Some attention is paid to prosodical, musical, and metrical effects.